State of the Planet

 Bangladeshi farmers speak with a research team studying both gradual and sudden movements of the land surface.

-SINKING AND SHAKING | Studies of land subsidence, earthquakes in Bangladesh| ONGOING
+SINKING AND SHAKING | Studies of land subsidence, earthquakes in Bangladesh | TBD

 Across much of low-lying Bangladesh, sea levels are rising and land is sinking, causing flooding and pollution of fresh water aquifers.
 On top of this, it has become clear that the region faces risk of catastrophic earthquakes.
 Geophysicist Michael Steckler and colleagues are studying the forces at work, especially near the coast.
-The results should help the nation design and maintain dikes, wells and other infrastructure that can resist these hazards.
+The results are aimed at helping the nation design and maintain dikes, wells and other infrastructure.
 Steckler makes frequent trips, including to the coastal Sundarbans, home of the world’s largest remaining mangrove forest.
 Bangladesh earthquake risk | Watch a documentary | Project blog

-MONSOON MYSTERIES | Ocean-going studies, Bay of Bengal/Arabian Sea | ONGOING
+MONSOON MYSTERIES | Ocean-going studies, Bay of Bengal/Arabian Sea | TBD

 A third of the world depends on agriculture fed by seasonal Asian monsoon rainfall, which is governed largely by sea-surface temperatures and currents in the Indian Ocean.
 In recent decades, the ocean has undergone pronounced warming, which may be changing patterns.
 In an attempt to understand two key areas—the Bay of Bengal and the Arabian Sea—research ships from India and the United States are carrying out a series of cruises.
-Research is combining remote sensing with shipboard measurement and deployment of autonomous underwater gliders.
+Research combines remote sensing with shipboard measurement and deployment of autonomous underwater gliders.
 Biological oceanographer Joaquim Goes is one of the key participants.

 OCEAN INVADERS | Studies of harmful plankton off Oman | TBD